-Students will address the challenges facing the enterprises in CCIs by designing their own initiative for an existing or imaginary firm.
-The presentation of the individual project can take the form of pitching e.g. moot presentation before potential investors/funding organisations or autoscopy e.g. recording the students' presentations followed by self-assessment and/or peer assessment of the presentations.
+Trainees will address the challenges facing the enterprises in CCIs by designing their own initiative for an existing or imaginary firm.
+The presentation of the individual project can take the form of pitching e.g. moot presentation before potential investors/funding organisations or autoscopy e.g. recording the trainees' presentations followed by self-assessment and/or peer assessment of the presentations.

-The purpose of the individual project is to compel students/trainees to confront the challenges inherent in doing business in the cultural and creative sectors, including but not limited to:
+The purpose of the individual project is to compel trainees to confront the challenges inherent in doing business in the cultural and creative sectors, including but not limited to:

-- coming up with an idea for a CCI enterprise/project designed for their local community/region (e.g. real-life environment); - describing the initiative and how it relates to the overall economic profile of the target area, including possible synergy with other business and sectors; - researching and analysing the potential for creating shared value, innovation, spill-over, and cross-sectoral collaborations; - planning the launch of the initiative, setting direction and defining management and operational structure of the enterprise; - optimizing a communication strategy particularly regarding value creation; - planning capital needs, funding options and making basic financial projections.
+- coming up with an idea for a CCI enterprise/project designed for their local community/region (e.g. real-life environment) - describing the initiative and how it relates to the overall economic profile of the target area, including possible synergy with other business and sectors; - researching and analysing the potential for creating shared value, innovation, spill-over, and cross-sectoral collaborations; - planning the launch of the initiative, setting direction and defining management and operational structure of the enterprise; - optimizing a communication strategy particularly regarding value creation; - planning capital needs, funding options and making basic financial projections.

-Formal requirements regarding length: length: between 1,800 and 2,000 words (as a minimum).
+Formal requirements regarding length: length: between 1,000 and 1,200 words (as a minimum).

-(c) Unit and final exams
+(c) Final exams

-Exams can be organised either upon the completion of each unit of the course or in the end of the entire course.
-In the first case, the length of such an exam could range up to 1 academic hour, while the length of the final exam can be up to 1,5 academic hours.
+Exams can be organised upon the completion of the entire course.
+The length of such an exam could range up to 1 academic hour.
 It is recommended that the exams consist of both multiple-choice and open questions.
-A case study based exam could be the preferred option for advanced-level students or practice-oriented training.
-In that, students may be asked to analyse the case study via multiple-choice and open questions.
+A case study based exam could be the preferred option for advanced-level trainees or practice-oriented training.
+In that, trainees may be asked to analyse the case study via multiple-choice and open questions.